rust-pretty-assertions/rust-pretty-assertions/README.md

   a diff.
 - Under Windows, the terminal state is modified to properly handle VT100 escape sequences, which may break display for certain use cases.
-- The minimum supported rust version (MSRV) is 1.35.0

 ### `no_std` support